grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 ### Enable TraceQL query builder

-Grafana Cloud and Grafana 10.1 and later have this feature enabled by default.
+This feature is automatically available in Grafana 10 (and newer) and Grafana Cloud.

 To enable the TraceQL query builder in self-hosted Grafana through version 10.1, [enable the `traceqlSearch` feature toggle](/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/).